microsoft/onnxruntime/docs/STVM_EP.md

 ## Introduction

 STVM is an execution provider for ONNX Runtime that is built on top of Apache TVM.
 It enables ONNX Runtime users to leverage Apache TVM model optimizations.
+STVM EP is currently in "Preview".
+It's been tested to work on a handful of models on Linux, but not on Windows or MacOS.

 ## Build